Annual Parochial Church Meeting 2023

 The Electoral Roll is the parish church’s register of electors.
 Joining the Church Electoral Roll means that you can vote on Church matters, attend the Annual Parochial Church Meeting (APCM) and stand for election to the PCC or Deanery Synod.

 It is primarily for those who are baptised and attend St Ebbe’s regularly or live in the parish (detailed rules are here).
-If you would like to join the Electoral Roll (a bit like church membership), then please contact the office on firstname.lastname@example.org.
+The Electoral Roll is now closed until after the APCM, but if you would like to join the Electoral Roll after then (a bit like church membership), then please contact the office on email@example.com.

 Nomination forms for Churchwarden, PCC and Deanery Synod